-To receive the reports of the Town Officers and Committees.

-The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article; as it is a customary article to accept the various reports from the Town Officers and Committees.
+Voted unanimously to receive the reports of the Town Officers and Committees.
+The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article, as it is a customary article to accept the various reports from town officers and committies.